6 (Re)Sampling

 In this figure, you see two the most profound results known in statistics

-• Law of Large Numbers: the sample mean is centered around the true mean.
+• Law of Large Numbers: the sample mean is centered around the true mean, and more tightly centered with more data

-• Central Limit Theorem: the sampling distribution of the statistic is approximately Normal.
+• Central Limit Theorem: the sampling distribution of the mean is approximately Normal.

 Law of Large Numbers.

-There are different variants of the Law of Large Numbers (LLN), but they all say some version of “the sample mean is centered around the true mean”.
+There are different variants of the Law of Large Numbers (LLN), but they all say some version of “the sample mean is centered around the true mean, and more tightly centered with more data”.

 Code